TELOS-syslab/MerlinOSDI26AE/README.md

 used by the paper.

-To reproduce the raw sensitivity evaluation, run Merlin-only simulations on the same trace corpus used for Figure 11-13:
+To reproduce the raw sensitivity evaluation, run Merlin-only simulations on the same datasets corpus used for Figure 11-13:

 ```bash
 python3 scripts/sensitivity.py \